-You can enable indentation for Racket by setting both the lisp and autoindent options in Vim.
+Otherwise, you can manually enable indentation for Racket by setting both the lisp and autoindent options in Vim.
 You will want to customize the buffer-local lispwords option to control how special forms are indented.
 See :help 'lispwords'.
-Both plugins mentioned in §24.3.1 "Plugins" set this option for you.

-However, the indentation can be limited and may not be as complete as what you can get in Emacs.
-You can also use Dorai Sitaram's scmindent for better indentation of Racket code.
+However, using lispwords for indentation can be limited and may not be as complete as what you can get in Emacs.
+You can also use Dorai Sitaram's semindent for better indentation of Racket code.
 The instructions on how to use the indenter are available on the website.